Kinross Wolaroi School

+Kinross Wolaroi is a non-selective school and educates approximately 1,100 students, including around 350 boarders, across three sections: Pre-Preparatory, Preparatory, and Senior School.

+The school's affiliations include the Association of Heads of Independent Schools of Australia, Junior School Heads Association of Australia, Australian Boarding Schools' Association, Association of Independent Co-Educational Schools, the Independent Schools Association, and Round Square.

 History

+The school traces its foundation to Weymouth House (est. 1886), later Wolaroi Methodist Boys' College, and Presbyterian Ladies' College, Orange (est. 1928), renamed The Kinross School in 1973.
+The two institutions amalgamated in 1975 as Kinross Wolaroi School, subsequently entering the Uniting Church in Australia in 1977.

-Wolaroi Methodist Boys College
+Wolaroi Methodist Boys' College

+1886-1925

 Weymouth House, a small privately owned school for boys, was established in 1886, in the Union Bank building, Orange.
-The school was established by Mr Thomas Richards, the sole owner and teacher, having come to Orange from All Saints College in Bathurst.
-The school was a success, and in 1893 the Wolaroi mansion, built by Mr John Charles McLachlan, was purchased, enabling the boys to move to a larger campus.
+The School was established by Mr. Thomas H. Richards, the sole owner and teacher, having come to Orange from All Saints College in Bathurst.
+The School was a success, and in 1893 the Wolaroi mansion, built by Mr. John Charles McLachlan, was purchased, enabling the boys to move to a larger campus.
 The move led to a change of name for the school, to Wolaroi Grammar School.

-In 1913, Mr Charles Campbell secured the site and became the third headmaster.
-In 1925 however, Mr Connell who had succeeded Campbell left Orange and the school consequently closed.
+In 1913, Mr. Charles Campbell secured the site and became the third headmaster.
+In 1925 however, Mr. Connell, who had succeeded Campbell, left Orange to join the staff of The Kings School in Parramatta.
+He therefore sought someone to purchase the School.
 This provided an opportunity for the Methodist Church to secure the site and the continuation of a boy's college in Western New South Wales.

+1926-1945

-In 1925, the Methodist Church took control of the school and changed the name of the school again, this time to Wolaroi Methodist Boys College.
-The college reopened in 1926 under the direction of Mr Stanley Brown who continued to expand the school and increase the diversity of subjects and programs offered at Wolaroi.
+In 1925, the Methodist Church took control of the school and changed the name of the school again, this time to Wolaroi Methodist Boys' College.
+The college reopened in 1926 under the direction of Mr. Stanley Brown who continued to expand the school and increase the diversity of subjects and programs offered at Wolaroi.
 He is widely credited with having saved the college from financial ruin.
-As thanks the College Council named the entrance gates to the school 'The Stanley Brown Memorial Gates'.
+As thanks the College Council named the entrance gates to the School 'The Stanley Brown Memorial Gates'.

+1945-1975

+The period following the Second World War and in particular the period from 1950-1962 was the greatest period of expansion for Wolaroi.
+It was during this period that enrollments more than doubled, and the construction of new facilities had been initiated by the Headmaster, Mr. Thrathen.
+Additionally, this period of expansion also included a tightening of both academic and sporting standards.

+In 1971 Wolaroi College received, as Speech Day guests, their Royal Highnesses the Sultan and Sultana of Selangor.
+One of the Sultans sons, Tengku Abdul Samad Shah, was attending Wolaroi College at the time.